fahad7711/Pure-Random-Search-Puzzle-71-/README.md

 You can customize:

-The target RIPEMD-160 hash
+The target RIPEMD-160 hash (hash160)

-The private key range
+The private key range (in decimals)

 Change them directly in 71.py: